quiz254/rsp_tcp/README.md

  - Version 1.3.9: changed to normal RSP_gain/lna tables and corrected several init-errors.
  - Version 1.6.2: Found RSP1 and RSP2 are 12bit and not 14bit like newer models.
  - Version 1.6.8: Made changes so it works with OpenWebrx RTL-TCP upto 8~10MHz wide
+ - Version 1.8.0: Noise Shaping, makes it almost 9bit in depth, increasing dynamic range but pass band is smaller.
+E.g. 1MSPS will give 600KSPS usable, the rest is deaf and filled with noise.
+At 2MSPS it will give 1.6MSPS, but that is fine, it never did better before anyway :-)

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code